emacs-exordium/exordium/README.md

 #### Controlling rdm

-rdm stores project indices into a directory `~/.rtags` and reloads them as needed. rc and rdm communicate with each other using a socket file `~/.rdm`.
+rdm stores project indices into a directory `~/.rtags` by default, and reloads them as needed.
+You can change the location using `~/.rdmrc` and it is recommended to store it into an SSD drive.
+By default rc and rdm communicate with each other using a socket file `~/.rdm`.

 Command            | Description
 -------------------|-----------------------------------------------------------